 - Printable NOVEC At A Glance Fact SheetPower lines icon

-- NOVEC's service reliability is the best in the region with a 99.99% average system reliability for the past five years.
+- NOVEC's service reliability is the best in the region with a 99.99% average system reliability.
 This means that NOVEC's customer-owners experience, on average, less than 1 hour of outage time each year.
 Industry standard measures, which exclude major storms such as hurricanes, are used for this calculation.

 - As a leader on the high-tech frontier, NOVEC is using proven, cost-effective technology to improve productivity and reliability, reduce expenses, and increase cybersecurity – a national priority.
 Today’s technology includes what the industry calls “smart grid,” as well as fiber optics, and mobile workforce.

 Seven elected representatives, serving each of NOVEC's defined geographical districts comprise the board.
 They, in turn, hire a President/CEO who manages the daily operations of the company.
 Two or three directors are elected each year (according to the Bylaws) to serve four-year terms by a plurality vote of the members.